 Diesel Fuel Storage Tank

 Whether it really could have happened or not did not matter much to me - but I envisioned a tank car was salvaged from a wreck and put into use as a diesel oil storage tank.
 It is not meant to be an award winning model just a prop detail in a scene.
 The best part when making things like this is there are mostly no plans and I usually have everything I needed from many years of buying and parts hoarding.
 It is almost “put a happy tree there” stream of consciousness at work.
 I used an S Scale America tank car body and some Plexiglas for the “concrete” supports.
-I painted with Tru Color REA Green.
+I painted the tank cars with Tru Color REA Green.
 The decals were made by Don DeWitt and a Microscale alphabet set.
 I spliced 2 Pacific Rail Shops ladders together.
 The Plexiglas was cut to a rather random size so I had some wiggle room.
 I have 2 hole saws total.
 I was well beyond lucky because one hole saw was the perfect diameter to match the tank car body.
 The Big Green Milling Machine came to the rescue.
 Cutting the radius would have been difficult with Dremel tools.
 The concrete supports were roughed out in about ½ hour.
 They are matched in tank height to .003!
 Cut things at the same time to make them match.

 The “Diesel Fuel Only” was cut 1 letter at a time from a Microscale alphabet set.
 The black patches are also Microscale.